yafoy/omniauth-centralid/README.md

 gem 'omniauth-centralid'
 ```

 Next, tell OmniAuth about this provider.
-For a Rails app, your config/initializers/omniauth.rb file should look like this:
+In a Rails app, create an initializer for instance `config/initializers/omniauth.rb` with:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do